apache/arrow/docs/source/python/extending.rst

 to make sure you use a compatible toolchain as well or you might see a segfault during runtime.

-Also, if you enconter errors when linking or loading the library, consider setting the ``_GLIBCXX_USE_CXX11_ABI`` preprocessor macro to ``0`` (for example by adding ``-D_GLIBCXX_USE_CXX11_ABI=0`` to ``CFLAGS``).
+Also, if you encounter errors when linking or loading the library, consider setting the ``_GLIBCXX_USE_CXX11_ABI`` preprocessor macro to ``0`` (for example by adding ``-D_GLIBCXX_USE_CXX11_ABI=0`` to ``CFLAGS``).